The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 List of coding practices.

 :::{Note}
-This is a compilation of many idioms in OpenROAD code that is considered undesirable.
+This is a compilation of many idioms in OpenROAD code that are considered undesirable.
 :::

 ## C++